erinwitkop/Apoptosis-Genome-Re-sequencing-Data/GIMAP_Preliminary_Data.md

 | NC_035788.1   | CHR9              | 29445429 | 103317686 | 30445429-104317686 |

-1. Analyze structural variants using LUMPY
+# STEP 9.
+Analyze structural variants using LUMPY

 LUMPY will be used to detect structural variants and BIC-Seq2 will be used to look at copy number variants.